What’s the Ideal Cost of Launching a Food Product in India?

 6. Licenses, Certifications & Documentation

-• FSSAI registration
+• FSSAI registration or licensing

-• Nutritional and allergen analysis
+• Nutritional testing and analysis

-• Claim validation documentation
+• Claim validation

 7. Product Launch & Distribution